 Basically, if signal isn't getting to your house, then the problem is outside your home.
-If, however, you have dial tone on one (or more) of your jacks -- even if it is faint, unclear or intermittent -- the problem is most likely inside your home, and your jack(s) and/or inside wiring need to be repaired.
+If, however, you have a dial tone on at least one of your jacks — even if it's faint, unclear or intermittent — the problem is most likely inside your home, and your jack(s) and/or inside wiring need to be repaired.

 Handymen and electricians are usually the ones who handle this kind of repair, and you can find listings for them in the phone book, on the Internet or by asking for referrals.
 The cost for them to do the work will vary based on what needs to be done and how long the work is likely to take.
 Most professionals charge an hourly rate as well as a materials fee.